-2021 © The Coaching Association of Canada.
-This document is copyrighted by the Coaching Association of Canada[TM] (2021) and its licensors.
+2025 (a) The Coaching Association of Canada.
+This document is copyrighted by the Coaching Association of CanadaTM and its licensors.
 All rights reserved.
-Printed in Canada.
-No part of this publication may be reproduced, stored in a retrieval system or transmitted, in any form or by any means, without the express written permission of the Coaching Association of Canada.
+Produced in Canada.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted, in any form or by any means, without the express written permission of the Coaching Association of Canada.
+The Coaching Association of Canada is funded in part by the Government of Canada.

-Photography with the CAC Brand Guidelines courtesy of: Coaching Association of Canada, University of Toronto, Kevin Bogetti-Smith, André Forget, Kevin Gibson, Viesturs Lacis, John Major, Dave Holland/Canadian Paralympic Committee, Scott Grant
+Photography in the CAC Brand Guidelines courtesy of: Coaching Association of Canada, University of Toronto, Kevin Bogetti-Smith, André Forget, Kevin Gibson, Viesturs Lacis, John Major, Dave Holland/Canadian Paralympic Committee, Scott Grant